 The 183rd Durham Regatta took place on Saturday 11th and Sunday 12th June 2016.
 We were delighted to welcome everyone who came and enjoyed the varied activities.
 Official results will be published as soon as they have been audited.

 What is Durham Regatta?

-Although commonly referred to as ‘the Henley of the North’, the regatta is the second oldest in the country, preceded only by Chester Regatta.
-Today, the regatta takes place over a 750m course on the scenic River Wear in Durham City, regularly attracting in excess of two thousand competitors and ten thousand spectators from across the United Kingdom.
-In recent years, the regatta has attracted international entries, with clubs attending from the Netherlands and Norway.
+The regatta is the second oldest in the country, preceded only by Chester Regatta and pre-dates Henley (the “Durham of the South”) by 5 years.
+Today, the regatta takes place over both the 750m ‘short course’ and the ‘long course’ on the scenic River Wear in Durham City, regularly attracting in excess of two thousand competitors including international entries, and ten thousand spectators from across the United Kingdom.

 The Grand Challenge Cup has been a feature of the regatta for over 160 years.
 Raced over the iconic ‘long course’ of one-and-a-quarter miles, which uniquely includes negotiating the narrow arches of Elvet Bridge, it is the most coveted prize at any regatta in the North of England.